^

 to speak without speaking

-to vanish in plain sight
+to vanish in plain sighthe was strategy

-a shadow I wore
+not selfa shadow I wore

 to slip through

-but he was never meant to last
+the colonizer’s gripbut he was never meant to last

 only to get me here

-now I see him
+to this firenow I see him

 laid out behind me